siddharth101/event_validation/README.md

 ## Installation

-The repo can be installed with pip, i.e. `pip install .`.
+The repo can be installed with pip, i.e. `pip install .`

-Alternatively, use conda environment `/home/ronaldas.macas/.conda/envs/eval`
+Alternatively, use conda environment (on CIT) `/home/ronaldas.macas/.conda/envs/eval`

 ## Usage